dsc-courses/dsc106-2025-wi/labs/lab07/index.md

 {: .note }
 We are calculating `departures` and `arrivals` inside `map.on('load', () => {` since we only need to calculate them once.
-However, you should make sure to declare the `arrivals` and `departures` variables _outside_ it so you can access them in your reactive code later!

 Now, we want to add `arrivals`, `departures`, `totalTraffic` properties to each station, which we can do like this after both `stations` and `trips` have loaded: